ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

     return proposal_data_1.block_root != proposal_data_2.block_root
 ```

+Specifically, when signing an `BeaconBlock`, a validator should perform the following steps in the following order:
+1. Save a record to hard disk that an beacon block has been signed for the `slot` and `shard`.
+2. Generate and broadcast the block.

+If the software crashes at some point within this routine, then when the validator comes back online the hard disk has the record of the _potentially_ signed/broadcast block and can effectively avoid slashing.

 ### Casper slashing

 To avoid "Casper slashings", a validator must not sign two conflicting [`AttestationData`](https://github.com/ethereum/eth2.0-specs/blob/bd506e12227850888df167926b52f8fd2db31915/specs/core/0_beacon-chain.md#attestationdata) objects where conflicting is defined as a set of two attestations that satisfy either [`is_double_vote`](https://github.com/ethereum/eth2.0-specs/blob/bd506e12227850888df167926b52f8fd2db31915/specs/core/0_beacon-chain.md#is_double_vote) or [`is_surround_vote`](https://github.com/ethereum/eth2.0-specs/blob/bd506e12227850888df167926b52f8fd2db31915/specs/core/0_beacon-chain.md#is_surround_vote).

+Specifically, when signing an `Attestation`, a validator should perform the following steps in the following order:
+1. Save a record to hard disk that an attestation has been signed for source -- `attestation_data.justified_slot // EPOCH_LENGTH` -- and target -- `attestation_data.slot // EPOCH_LENGTH`.
+2. Generate and broadcast attestation.

+If the software crashes at some point within this routine, then when the validator comes back online the hard disk has the record of the _potentially_ signed/broadcast attestation and can effectively avoid slashing.